AI Chatbots for Websites – Oops! 7 Mistakes to Avoid

 Also think about controlling tone.
 A lot of chatbot communications are about mundane, boring things.
 This dull content can be livened up with a light touch from a chatbot, but you would hate to hear jokes when you’re being informed about being past the return date, right?
 Think about matching the customer service experience your target audience wants and treating them accordingly.

-Mistake #5: Not using the best AI chatbot analytics
+#5) Not using the best AI chatbot analytics

-A lot of companies ignore chatbot analytics but spend thousands on their other digital marketing analytics and CMS tools that can also support chatbots.
+A lot of companies ignore chatbot analytics but spend thousands on their other digital marketing analytics and CMS tools (like Hubspot) that can also support chatbots.
 They are completely in the dark when it comes to what works and what doesn’t, simply because they don’t take the time to analyze the technology’s successes and failures.

 Don’t make that mistake and lose visibility.